SR3 OPTIONS

 • HOSTNAME - the hostname running the client.

-• RANDID - a random id that will be consistent within a single invocation.
+• RANDID - a random id (0-64Ki) that will be consistent within a single instance.

 The %Y%m%d and %h time stamps refer to the time at which the data is processed by the component, it is not decoded or derived from the content of the files delivered.
 All date/times in Sarracenia are in UTC. use the varTimeOffset setting to adjust from the current time.